AriFordsham/GHCWiki/proposal/with-combinator.md

 ```
 With out current STG-to-STG pipeline the `touch#` here should have
 the desired effect of keeping `x` alive until `k` has finished.

+However, there is a problem here: we have introduced a levity-polymorphic
+binder, `y`.
+This is disallowed by Core.
+That being said, operationally
+everything is fine as `touch#` is a no-op during code generation.

 Option C: Improved code generation for continuation primops
 -----------------------------------------------------------